IaFP/RoHs/src/RoHs/Plugin/Evidence.md

         R '["y" := Bool, "z" := Int].

-	All the rows are represented as an appropriate System FC term, as we are implmenting the system as a GHC plugin.
+	All the rows are represented as an appropriate System FC term, as we are implementing the system as a GHC plugin.

-- The row concatination predicate, represented by the typeclass `Plus x y z`:
+- The row concatenation predicate, represented by the typeclass `Plus x y z`:

   The evidence for this typeclass is a function, which when given `z` can map the individual labels into the exact position of the source rows.
 More concretely, the evidence for the typeclass: